22lavonne/Ghidra-Knowledge-Graph/README.md

-# Ghidra-Knowledge-Graph
+# Ghidra Knowledge Graph
-Independent study project based on teh intersection between Knowledge Graphsd and Cyber Security.
+Independent study project based on the intersection between Knowledge Graphsd and Cyber Security.

+## About
+Currently developing a knowledge graph based on the symbol table of Ghidra, which will be used to help visualize the relations between symbols within a binary executable.